LadyNaggaga/training-tutorials/content/efcore/getting-started/tutorial-model-reference.md

 # Entity Classes

-In code, our entity classes look like:
+Here is what the entity classes that make up our example data model look like:

 ## Author.cs